 Now we know it isn’t all about the money, but it is a sweetener.
+It can definitely be a perk of being a recruiter if you’re in the right spot.
 If recruiters work for a contingency recruiting firm, the more candidates they place, the more money they make.
 Meanwhile, those in other industries can struggle to make as much money for a year’s work as recruiters can in a month or two from one placement.
 Feels pretty good when you think about it that way, right? 😉

 Recruiting is vital to the economy